Instagram is a dirty liar.

 Friends.
 I have not done this perfectly.
 As I challenge you I am challenging myself.

-What I needed when I was uncomfortable with singleness, what I needed when I was upset with where the Lord placed me to live, what I need now when I am dissatisfied with what I do at work… what we all need, is a reminder that bringing the Kingdom of God from heaven to earth is the most important thing we can do in this life.
+What I needed when I was uncomfortable with singleness, what I needed when I was upset with where the Lord placed me to live, what I needed when I was dissatisfied with what I did at work, what I need now when I know frustrations with my spouse will inevitably arise… what we all need, is a reminder that bringing the Kingdom of God from heaven to earth is the most important thing we can do in this life.

 It doesn’t matter where we do that.
 It doesn’t matter how we do that.
 It doesn’t matter what stage of life we are in as we do that.
 It doesn’t matter if we are married or single or divorced or widowed.